Liona Boyd: Recordings

 In 1974, Boyd released her debut album, The Guitar.
 It was produced by Eleanor Koldofsky and was released on Boot Records.
 The record was distributed internationally by London Records.
 In 1976, Boyd joined Society of Composers, Authors and Music Publishers of Canada, and established her own publishing company, Mid-Continental Music.
 In 1989, her album Christmas Dreams appeared on the RPM 100 Top Albums chart.
 To date she has three platinum and four gold albums in Canada.

+Between 1978 and 1984 Boyd released nine albums internationally on the CBS Masterworks label.
+In 1981 she demanded that CBS withdraw the CX encoded version of her album Miniatures for Guitar because of perceived audio shortcomings, even though CBS Records group vice president Bob Jamieson claimed that CBS had the technical means to overcome such objections.

 As of 2018, she has recorded 26 studio albums, made a live recording from Tokyo, created over 25 music videos, and produced three compilation recordings.

 During her career, Boyd has recorded with Chet Atkins, Eric Clapton, Al Di Meola, Rik Emmett, David Gilmour, Alex Lifeson, Steve Morse, the Canadian Brass, André Gagnon, Yo Yo Ma, Frank Mills, Strunz & Farah, Roger Whittaker, Gheorghe Zamfir, Pavlo, Jesse Cook, and Olivia Newton-John.

 Recordings

-In 1995, Liona contributed to the Canadian Windows 3.1 computer game The Music Game.
+In 1995, Boyd contributed to the Canadian version of the Microsoft Windows 3.1 PC game "The Music Game".